zombodb/zombodb/TUTORIAL.md

 tutorial=#
 ```

 ZomboDB installs itself into a new schema named `zdb`.
-It also creates a schema called `dsl` which we'll cover in the [query syntax](QUERY-DSL.md) documentation.
+It also creates a schema called `dsl` which we'll cover in the [ZomboDB Query Lanuage](ZQL.md) and [Query Builder API](QUERY-BUILDER-API.md) documentation.

 The idea here is that you would never add the `zdb` schema to your `SEARCH_PATH`, but you might want to add the `dsl` schema for convienence while querying.
-This is discussed further in [QUERY-DSL.md](QUERY-DSL.md).
+This is discussed further in [QUERY-BUILDER-API.md](QUERY-BUILDER-API.md).

 To prove to yourself that the extension is really installed, you can double-check the `pg_extension` system catalog: